aws-ia/terraform-adobe-magento/README.md

 When you no longer need the infrastructure, you can destroy it with
 `terraform destroy` or `terraform destroy  -var-file="$HOME/.aws/terraform.tfvars"`.

-Before running this command, you will need to copy the objects of the S3 bucket used for the Magento files if you want to retain the content.
+> Before running this command, you will need to copy the objects of the S3 bucket used for the Magento files if you want to retain the content.

 On destroy, the database is backed up and left as an artifact.
+This can be manually deleleted if not needed.